1 Samuel 23

 1 Samuel 23:1-5The Deliverance of Keilah

 1Then they told David, saying, Behold, the Philistines fight against Keilah, and they rob the threshingfloors.
-2Therefore David inquired of the Lord, saying, Shall I go and smite these Philistines?
-And the Lord said unto David, Go, and smite the Philistines, and save Keilah.
+2Therefore David enquired of the LORD, saying, Shall I go and smite these Philistines?
+And the LORD said unto David, Go, and smite the Philistines, and save Keilah.

 Keilah is a town south of the wilderness where David is hiding.
 It is under attack, its people suffering loss.
-David is a fugitive, a man hunted, with no obligation to help.
-But the first movement is not toward self-preservation.
-It is toward those in need.123
+David is a fugitive, a man hunted.
+Yet his first movement is toward those in need.

 Before David acts, he asks.
 That is the pattern forming under everything in these years on the run.
 A lesser man would weigh the tactics alone - too exposed, too few men, not his fight.
 David takes the same question to the Lord and waits.
 And the answer comes back without hesitation: go, fight, save them.
 The God who let David be hunted is not slow to send him toward someone else's rescue.

-3And David's men said unto him, Behold, we be afraid here in Judah: how much more then if we come to Keilah against the armies of the Philistines?
-4Then David inquired of the Lord yet again.
-And the Lord answered him and said, Arise, go down to Keilah; for I will deliver the Philistines into thine hand.
+3And David’s men said unto him, Behold, we be afraid here in Judah: how much more then if we come to Keilah against the armies of the Philistines?
+4Then David enquired of the LORD yet again.
+And the LORD answered him and said, Arise, go down to Keilah; for I will deliver the Philistines into thine hand.

 David's men are afraid.
 They are already in hiding, already afraid in Judah - how much more in open battle against the Philistines?
 Their fear is reasonable.
 But David does not dismiss it or override it.
 He brings it to the Lord.
-And the Lord's answer is not just "go" - it is "I will deliver the Philistines into thine hand."
-A promise of deliverance, not mere permission.
+And the Lord's answer carries a promise of deliverance: "I will deliver the Philistines into thine hand."

 He goes.
 He fights.
 He wins.
 The verb under “saved” is malat - to slip free, to be delivered out of danger - and for one bright moment a hunted man becomes a whole town's rescuer.
 Hold onto that, because the next scene will try to make you forget it: the people he just pulled out of the fire are about to weigh his life against their own safety.
 The good he did was real even though it bought him nothing.